nogibjj/Final_Project_Stock_Analysis/README.md

 `Data Pipeline Setup:` The setup of the data pipeline (from API to Delta Lake in Azure Workspaces) is automated using Azure Workflows that are scheduled to run daily, this is another example of Infrastructure as Code.

-## Continuous Integration and Continuous Delivery (CI/CD)
-Automated via GitHub Actions, this pipeline ensures code quality through formatting, linting, and dependency management.
-Triggered on pushes, pull requests, or manual execution, it streamlines the build process and welcomes contributions for testing, deployment automation, and notification enhancements.

 ## Quantitative Assessment
 -    The load test results are available in the `results` folder.
 The system performance showed that the median response time increased after ~ 18,000 users